National Socialist Motor Corps: History

-On 20 July 1934, weeks after the major purge of the SA during the Night of the Long Knives, the NSKK was separated and promoted into an independent NSDAP organization, with Hühnlein still at its head.
+On 2 September 1934, weeks after the major purge of the SA during the Night of the Long Knives, the NSKK was separated from it and granted the status of an independent NSDAP organization, with Hühnlein still at its head.
+His Stabsführer (staff leader) was Adolf Ritter von Denk.

 From 1935 onward, the NSKK also provided training for Panzer crews and drivers of the Heer (German Army).
 The NSKK had two sub-branches, the Motor-Hitler Youth (Motor-Hitlerjugend; Motor-HJ) and Naval NSKK (Marine-NSKK).
 The Motor-HJ branch, formed by Reichsjugendführer (Hitler Youth Leader) Baldur von Schirach after he became an NSKK member, operated 350 of its own vehicles for educational and training purposes.
 The Naval NSKK provided training in boat operation and maintenance.

 During the 1936 Summer Olympics in Berlin, the NSKK assumed responsibility for a variety of transport tasks, proving themselves effective at political propaganda by taking foreign visitors on designated tours.
 By 1938, NSKK members were undergoing mechanical and operational training for both civilian and military vehicles.
 Over time, training at NSKK schools became primarily focused on military related tasks.
 For his NSKK service and due in part to the general success of the organization, Hühnlein was promoted NSDAP Reichsleiter in 1938.
-He remained NSKK Korpsführer until his death in 1942, and was succeeded by Erwin Kraus.
+He remained NSKK Korpsführer until his death in June 1942, and was succeeded by Erwin Kraus.